 At home, the day before surgery, you will launder the sheets, towels and pajamas you'll use that night.
-That night (the night before surgery), you'll give yourself a "pre-op" scrub to reduce the amount of bacteria on your skin.
-In today's class, our nurse will give you a package of antiseptic wipes with written instructions, and then explain how you will use them.
+That night (the night before surgery), you'll give yourself a Pre-Op wash to reduce the amount of bacteria on your skin.
+In your Pre-Op class or Pre-Op appointment, our nurse will give you instructions and antibacterial soap to cleanse your skin.

-Day of surgery
+Day of Surgery

-You'll arrive two hours before the time of your surgery, spend two hours in surgery, and approximately one hour in the recovery room.
-Soon after that, the staff will help you get up and about, with assistance.
-Patients typically remain in the hospital one to two nights before going home.
+You'll arrive two hours before the time of your surgery, spend one to three hours in surgery, and approximately one hour in the recovery room.
+Soon after that, the staff will help you get up and about and assist you in your early recovery goals.